Ever wanted to go to Ireland for St. Patrick’s Day? Here’s what you need to know to celebrate the holiday in Dublin

 Powerscourt House: a stunning estate and gardens in Enniskerry, about 45 minutes from Dublin.

-Trim Castle: The Irish castle of my dreams (so far,) it’s the largest Norman castle in Ireland and it takes about an hour to get there from Dublin.
+Trim Castle: The Irish castle of my dreams (so far,) it’s the largest Norman castle in Ireland and it takes about an hour to get there from Dublin (a great short road trip!)

 Ruins of the Ancient East: Longcrew Cairns – ancient tombs and a fascinating megalithic monument that’s over 6000 years old.
 (Plus, beautiful views of rural Ireland.)

-I went for the beer and joviality, but found the Ireland I had surely missed on my first visit.
+I went for the beer and joviality, and a little bit of March madness, but found the Ireland I had surely missed on my first visit.
 Just as there is (much) more to the United States than Las Vegas, there’s a lot of heart, history, and culture beyond the shamrock in Dublin, especially during St. Paddy’s.

 Though I’ll admit…it was still pretty fun to wear flashing wear shamrock glasses for the day.

 *Huge thanks to Tourism Ireland and Failte Ireland for inviting me to experience St. Patrick’s Day Dublin.
 Any and all content and opinions written here are entirely and wholly my own.